-- TOKEN Or CTX DDL.OPTLEVEL TOKEN - FAST or CTX DDL.OPTLEVEL FAST maxtokens maxtokens attribute can be specified only when optlevel value is set to TOKEN or CTX DDL.OPTLEVEL TOKEN and when the token parameter is NULL.
+- TOKEN OF CTX DDL.OPTLEVEL TOKEN - FAST OF CTX\DDL.OPTLEVEL\FAST maxtokens section\type

+Specify the maxtokens to be optimized. maxtokens attribute can be specified only when optlevel value is set to TOKEN or CTX DDL.OPTLEVEL TOKEN and when the token parameter is NULL.